amiller8045/azure-network-protocols/README.md

-Source and Destination should be Any.
-Destination meaning linux-vm, source meaning any other device.
+- Source and Destination should be Any.
+Destination means linux-vm, and source means any other device.

-Port will just be the star symbol (*) because IMCP doesn't use a port.
+- Port will just be the star symbol (*) because IMCP doesn't use a port.

-The Protocol will be ICMPv4 since it doesn't use UDP or TCP.
+- The Protocol will be ICMPv4 since it doesn't use UDP or TCP.

-The Action is to "Deny" pings from coming in.
+- The Action is to "Deny" pings from coming in.

-Set the priority at a lower number than other rules so this will take precedence.
+- Set the priority at a lower number than other rules so this will take precedence.
 Then Save.

 ![add rule](https://github.com/user-attachments/assets/104d55a6-0bea-4d97-825e-5a9ab7215c26)